aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 # Bank accounts
 Get an account that charges no fees.
+Use a comparison website to find them.
 In Ireland there is the EBS MoneyManager account.
 Also, if you get a Revolut card, you essentially have a UK bank account.

+## A note on traditional banks
+Banks started off simply as a service offering to protect our money.
+In return for placing  our money with a bank, they would provide interest to the depositor.
+The money that was on deposit would be used to provide loans to businesses, ventures etc, making the bank an investor, and generating wealth for themselves.
+For a time, things were good.

+Nowadays, in a cruel twist, we are now PAYING banks to provide this service, and think that is normal.
+It is not.